ptcodes/ptcodes.github.io/_posts/2020-06-15-proxy-server-with-terraform-on-amazon-aws.md

 34.219.159.54
 ```

-Great, our proxy works as expected.
+Great, our proxy works as expected!

-Now, we can access the sites we wanted and when there is no need in the proxy any more we can delete our EC2 instance:
+Now we can access the sites we wanted and when there is no need in the proxy any more we can delete our EC2 instance:
 ```
 terraform destroy -var "ip_address=190.161.233.196"
 ```